wrench-project/wrench/doc/guide/cloud.md

 # Creating a cloud compute service #        {#guide-cloud-creating}

-In WRENCH, a cloud service represents a compute service (wrench::ComputeService), which is defined by the wrench::CloudService class.
+In WRENCH, a cloud service represents a compute service (wrench::ComputeService), which is defined by the wrench::CloudComputeService class.
 An instantiation of a cloud service requires the following parameters:

 - A hostname on which to start the service (this is the entry point to the service)